Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 Factors To Consider When Shopping For The Best Hummingbird Bird Bath

-The factors I'll explain below will help you make an informed decision as to what works for the hummers, and you as well.
+The factors I'll explain below will help you make an informed decision as to what works for the hummers, and for you as well.

-Bath Depth
+Bath Depth (Keep it Shallow)

-The best bird bath for hummingbirds should be no more than 3.5 cm deep.
-Even at that, you may have to throw in pebbles to provide a landing area.
-Anything bigger than this, and you risk drowning the little birds if they come at all.
+Even at this depth, you may want to throw in pebbles to provide a safe landing area.
+With fountains deeper than 1.5 inches you risk drowning the little birds if they come at all.

 hummingbird flying over a bird bath

-Water Movement
+Ideal Water Movement

 Bath Design